Skip to main content

 Fundamentals

-Your body interprets a program, even one with the best intentions, through the ancient language of stress and safety.
+Your body interprets a corporate wellness program, even one with the best intentions, through the ancient language of stress and safety.
 The lived experience of fatigue, anxiety, or a frustrating plateau in your progress is a direct signal from your endocrine system.

 When a wellness initiative introduces elements like intense competition, restrictive diets, or demanding schedules that impinge on rest, it sends a powerful message of threat to your internal regulatory systems.
 This is not a failure of mindset; it is a predictable biological response.

-The central nervous system, perceiving a state of emergency, activates the hypothalamic-pituitary-adrenal (HPA) axis, the body’s primary system.
+The central nervous system, perceiving a state of emergency, activates the hypothalamic-pituitary-adrenal (HPA) axis, the body’s primary stress response system.
 The result is a surge in cortisol, a glucocorticoid hormone designed for short-term survival.
 This response is meant to mobilize energy for a fight-or-flight scenario, a profound and elegant evolutionary mechanism.
 A well-meaning corporate challenge, when poorly structured, can inadvertently create a state of chronic activation of this very system.

 The Cortisol Cascade an Unintended Consequence